 As you can see, the Bowling Chart and the Metric A3 are used together.

 One is used to focus attention on areas requiring remedial action.
-The other gives further details about how the measurement is calculated and to allow for further analysis and comparison.
+The other gives further details about how the measurement is calculated and allow for further analysis and comparison.

 Correcting your underperformance with the A3 Countermeasure report